bu-rcs/GitPractice/README.md

 Once the branch is pushed, you have two primary ways to initiate the Pull Request on GitHub:

-**Option A**: Using the Terminal Link (Fastest) The output from the git push command will almost always include a direct URL to create the pull request.
+**Option A**: Using the Terminal Link.
+The output from the git push command will almost always include a direct URL to create the pull request.
 You can copy this link and paste it into your browser.

 ```
 ...